glowinthedark/usbimager/src/xz/README.md

                 }
         }
 ```
-Otherwise this the verbatim code from the Linux kernel.
+Otherwise this is the verbatim code from the Linux kernel.

 Compilation
 -----------